11 Secrets to a Happy Entrepreneurial Life

 1) There are No Guarantees

 There are no guarantees.
-I quite often meet people who have gone into business and one year down the line, two years down the line, or even just one week down the line they are all depressed and down in the dumps, because somehow somewhere they made a mistake.
-They actually thought there were some guarantees that come with being an entrepreneur.
+I often meet people who have gone into business and one year down the line, two years down the line, or even just one week down the line they are all depressed and down in the dumps, because somehow somewhere they made a mistake.
+They thought there were some guarantees that come with being an entrepreneur.
 Regrettably there are not.

 There will be occasions when your customers will not pay you.
 There will be occasions when the people who supply goods to you, or services to you will let you down.
 That is just the way it is, accept it.